-The program is guided by an interdisciplinary team providing statewide technical support and leadership in the preservation of historic sites and structures and sustainable management of natural resources.
-The program integrates and promotes sustainability as a core value in the stewardship of Washington's 120,000-acre state park system.
+The program is guided by an interdisciplinary team providing statewide technical support and leadership in the preservation of historic sites structures and artifacts, as well as sustainable management of natural resources.

 The Stewardship Program is currently involved in a variety of resource management activities that address forest health issues, preserving vulnerable historic structures, improving state park sustainability practices, and more.